emartech/boar-server/README.md

   app.addEnforceSSLMiddleware();
 ```

-If your application is running behind reverse proxy you should set the trustProxy configiration option for detecting the x-forwarded-proto header.
+If your application is running behind reverse proxy (like Heroku) you should set the trustProxy configuration option to *true* in order to process the x-forwarded-proto header.

 ``` javascript
   var app = new App(koaApp);
   app.addEnforceSSLMiddleware({ trustProxy: true });